maximevaillancourt/change-my-view-new-tab/README.md

 All pull requests are welcome!
 Simply fork this repo to your account, do your changes in a new branch, then create a pull request against this repo.

 ## To do

-- [X] Chrome extension minimum viable product
+- [ ] Handle NSFW posts (add a setting to show/hide such posts)
+- [ ] Improve formatting of blockquotes and code blocks
+- [ ] Add themes or custom colors
-- [ ] Firefox extension minimum viable product
+- [ ] Port over to Firefox

 ## License
 MIT license